purplecones/jrnl-cli/README.md

 Commands:

   add|a      Add new entry
   read|r     Read an entry
+  edit|e     Edit an entry
+  config|c   Configure tool

 ```